uddannelse-laering-forloeb/ulf/profiles/ulf/README.md

 ### ulf_default theme
 - Uses Ulfiaarhus.dk original images, styles, and templates
-- Used as a base theme for all sites).
-Each site provides
+- Used as a base theme for all sites.
+Each site provides it's custom styles and html overrides in a subtheme with ulf_default as it's base theme.
 - See [this readme](https://github.com/uddannelse-laering-forloeb/ulf/blob/master/profiles/ulf/themes/ulf_default/README.md) on info about theme setup.
-- Martin @todo

 ### ulf_admin theme
 - A sub theme of seven